-Let us clarify an issue about {contact-terms}.
-In physics, Feynman rules naturally include vertices of valency four in non abelian gauge theories and arbitrarily high in gravity theories to guarantee gauge invariance.
-The way they arise from string theory is not the same.
-What is called ``contact-term'' in string theory is usually the vertex that is result of integrating out the length dependence of a separating edge in a 1PR graph.
-In the tropicalization procedure, we do not perform these integrations.
+\paragraph{A remark on contact terms} Feynman rules in non-abelian gauge theories or gravity naturally use vertices of valency higher than three to implement gauge invariance.
+The way that these arise in string theory is different.
+What is called a ``contact-term'' in string theory is usually the vertex that results from integrating out the length dependence of a separating edge in a 1PR graph, as in \eqref{e:contact-term} below.

-Thus higher valency vertices (of weight zero) are present in our considerations, but only as boundaries between cells in $\Mt$ of maximal codimension and should not carry any localized contribution in the integrands, unlike in Feynman rules where they carry a distinct structure compared to the lower valency vertices.